 Reina Sofia Museum – between 7 pm to 9 pm for Picasso Guernica (free admission around this time)

 Museo del Jamon

-Prado Museum – she hired a Korean guide to explore the museum for 50,000 won for 2 hours and 14 euro for the admission and completes the whole tour from 11am to 2.30pm.
+Prado Museum – she hired a Korean guide to exploring the museum for 50,000 won for 2 hours and 14 euro for the admission and completes the whole tour from 11 am to 2.30 pm.